BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

     - tMyTypeAlias
     - MyTypeAlias\_t
 - Enum members are put on their own lines, one-by-one, and are typically pascal case but are sometimes in screaming snake case.
+- If an enum member name cannot be determined, then it will be in the format UnkXX, where XX is the integer value of the member.
 - Enum classes are always preferred over plain enums.
 - Template type parameters always use ``typename`` and almost always follow the T, U, V... pattern.